hsgroves/cs290info/lessons/week1.md

 ## My Expectations
 - This is a one-credit, entirely project-based course
 - I'll put in as much effort as you do - if you're learning and excited, I'll teach you whatever you want to learn; if you're not, you won't learn anything useful, but will have a super easy semester.
 Either is fine with me!
-- Attendence, participation, and other typical factors are *not* a factor in your final grade. **However**, you will probably fail if you do not attend and participate, since all of the materials & knowledge you need for the project will be explained during class time.
-So try to show up and pay attention :)
+- Participation and other typical factors are *not* a factor in your final grade.
+However, you **will** fail if you do not attend, since all of the materials & knowledge you need for the project will be explained during class time.
+Show up and pay attention :)

 ## Slack
 [Slack](http://www.slack.com) is a chat system used by lots of companies as an internal communication tool.
 It's great.
 All of our class communications should occur on the class slack channel, [http://cs290spring16.slack.com](http://cs290spring16.slack.com).
 Slack is available as a web-based app as well as a native OSX, Windows, Linux, iOS, Android, and Windows Phone app.